WordCounter.vip

 What is Reverse Text?

-Reverse text refers to text that has been transformed by reversing the order of characters, words, or applying visual mirror effects.
-The most common type is character reversal, where the last character becomes the first, the second-to-last becomes the second, and so on.
+Reverse text is text transformed by reversing character order, word order, or applying visual mirror effects.
+Character reversal is the most common type: the last character becomes first, the second-to-last becomes second, and so on.

-For example, the phrase "Hello World" becomes "dlroW olleH" when reversed at the character level.
-Other variations include reversing word order, creating mirrored Unicode characters, or combining multiple transformations for unique visual effects.
+"Hello World" reversed becomes "dlroW olleH."
+Other variations include reversing word order, substituting Unicode mirror characters, or combining both.

 Example: